SharePoint

 • Continuing Nursing Education Webinar on AMR 2021

-• WAAW Inter-hospital Webinar Series (Held annually in collaboration with Singapore's private and public hospitals)
+• WAAW Inter-hospital Webinar Series (held in collaboration with Singapore's private and public hospitals)

 Surveillance of AMR and antimicrobial utilisation is essential to understand the magnitude, distribution and impact of resistant organisms and antimicrobial use.
-Regular monitoring and surveillance of emerging resistance trends, analyses of associations between usage and resistance, and outcomes of policies and initiatives to combat AMR will help enable a timely and appropriate response, and prioritise resources required to combat AMR.
+Regular monitoring of resistance trends, associations between usage and resistance, and outcomes of policies and initiatives to combat AMR will help enable a timely and appropriate response to AMR.

 Surveillance Pathway.jpg